 Umm, yeah, seriously, you want these babies.

-I’ve made my recipe for Butternut Squash Macaroni & Cheese many times, and we always love it.
+I make my recipe for Butternut Squash Macaroni & Cheese often, and we always love it.
 The butternut squash turns a rich, heavy cheese sauce that typically starts with a flour and butter roux into a gluten free, lighter, but still just as creamy and flavorful dish.
-So I though instead of pasta, why not use potatoes to make a cheddar au gratin.
-You get it?
-I made a “cover” of that dish.
-Haha!
+So instead of pasta, use potatoes to make a cheddar au gratin.

-It took a couple of tried and some recipe tweaks to get it to turn out right, but these Butternut Squash & Cheddar Potatoes au Gratin are sure to become a staple just like its macaroni predecessor.
-It is hearty and comforting, but I can still feel good about letting The Bug have a big helping because I know he is also getting his veggies in.
+It took a couple of tries and some recipe tweaks to get it to turn out right, but these cheesy au gratin potatoes are sure to become a staple, just like the macaroni predecessor.
+It is hearty and comforting, but I can still feel good about letting The Bug have a big helping, confident he is also getting his veggies in.
 Heck, I was happy to dig into seconds myself.
-It make a huge dish, so you can certainly bring this to a potluck, or maybe even add it to your Christmas menu top go alongside that ham, or just make it for your family, and reheat the leftovers for lunch or dinner later in the week.
+It makes a huge dish, so you can certainly bring this to a potluck, or maybe even add it to your Christmas menu to go alongside that ham.
+Or just make it for your family, and reheat the leftovers for lunch or dinner later in the week.

 Join the #SundaySupper conversation on twitter on Sunday!
 We tweet throughout the day and share recipes from all over the world.
 Our weekly chat starts at 7:00 pm ET.
 Follow the #SundaySupper hashtag and remember to include it in your tweets to join in the chat.
 Check out our #SundaySupper Pinterest board for more fabulous recipes and food photos.